-Acquisitions may be disruptive to our business.
+Acquisitions and strategic investments may be disruptive to our business.

-A component of our strategy is to selectively pursue acquisitions of businesses, technologies, or services, but the time and expense associated with finding suitable businesses, technologies, or services to acquire could disrupt our ongoing business and divert our management's attention.
-In addition, we may need to seek financing for acquisitions, which may not be available on terms that are favorable to us, or at all, and can cause dilution to our shareholders, cause us to incur additional debt, or subject us to covenants restricting the activities we may undertake.
+A component of our strategy is to selectively pursue acquisitions of businesses, technologies, or services and invest in businesses and joint ventures.
+The time and expense associated with finding suitable businesses, technologies, or services to acquire or invest in can be disruptive to our ongoing business and divert our management's attention.
+In addition, we may need to seek financing for acquisitions and investments, which may not be available on terms that are favorable to us, or at all, and can cause dilution to our shareholders, cause us to incur additional debt, or subject us to covenants restricting the activities we may undertake.
 For example, to finance the acquisitions we completed in fiscal 2012, we borrowed amounts under our credit facility.

-In addition, integrating newly acquired businesses, technologies, and services is complex, expensive, time consuming and subject to many risks, including the following:
+In addition, integrating newly acquired businesses, technologies, and services and monitoring and managing our investments and joint ventures are complex, expensive, time consuming and subject to many risks, including the following:

-- We may not be able to retain customers and key employees of the acquired businesses, and we and the acquired businesses may not be able to cross sell products and services to each other's customers. - In some cases, our acquisitions are dilutive for a period of time, leading to reduced earnings.
-For example, both the Albumprinter and Webs acquisitions have resulted in additional amortization and share-based compensation expense. - An acquisition may fail to achieve our goals and expectations for the acquired business because we fail to integrate the acquired business, technologies, or services effectively, the integration is more expensive or takes more time than we anticipated, or the acquired business does not perform as well as we expected.
+- We may not be able to retain customers and key employees of the acquired businesses, and we and the businesses we acquire or invest in may not be able to cross sell products and services to each other's customers. - In some cases, our acquisitions and investments are dilutive for a period of time, leading to reduced earnings.
+For example, both the Albumprinter and Webs acquisitions have resulted in additional amortization and share-based compensation expense, and the Namex investment has been dilutive to our earnings. - An acquisition or investment may fail to achieve our goals and expectations because we fail to integrate the acquired business, technologies, or services effectively, the integration is more expensive or takes more time than we anticipated, the management of our investment is more expensive or takes more resources than we expected, or the business we acquired or invested in does not perform as well as we expected.